-Mark Hurrell is a designer interested in how knowledge and information is constructed in the public domain.
-He’s currently taking some time off between projects.
+Mark Hurrell Product design direction, creative direction and graphic design.
+Interested in how knowledge and information are constructed in the public domain.

 Before GDS Mark worked at the BBC on the 2010 News website redesign, the BBC Global Experience Language (GEL) and the 2012 responsive redesign.
 He graduated in Critical Art Practice from the University of Brighton.